ericelliott/speculation/README.md

 JavaScript promises are made to be broken.
 Speculations are cancellable promises.

+More specifically, a speculation is an ES6 standard promise that works as a drop-in replacement anywhere promises can be used.

 ## Status

 Should work in production apps, but is not production tested yet.
 Please kick the tires and report any issues you encounter.